-Country music’s list of living legends over 80-years-old includes Willie Nelson, Kris Kristofferson and, less obviously, Stonewall Jackson, a star from before the surviving Highwaymen’s time in the spotlight.
+Country music's list of living legends over 80-years-old includes Willie Nelson, Kris Kristofferson, Bobby Bare, Loretta Lynn and, less obviously, Stonewall Jackson, a star from before the surviving Highwaymen's time in the spotlight.

-It’s easy to assume that Stonewall Jackson is a stage name, chosen to honor the Confederate Gen. Thomas “Stonewall” Jackson.
-Yet he was legally named Stonewall Jackson upon his Nov.
+It's easy to assume that Stonewall Jackson is a stage name, chosen to honor the Confederate general with controversial monuments in Tennessee, Thomas "Stonewall" Jackson.
+Yet the future country star was legally named Stonewall Jackson upon his Nov.
 6, 1932 birth in Tabor City, North Carolina.
 He maintained his regionally relevant name during his South Georgia upbringing.

-Jackson’s first big break in Nashville came in the mid-’50s when his demo tape landed on the desk of Acuff-Rose president Wesley Rose.
-Soon after, he became the first Grand Ole Opry member without a recording contract and toured with his honky-tonk mentor Ernest Tubb before landing a deal with Columbia Records in 1958.
+Jackson's first big break in Nashville came in the mid-'50s when his demo tape landed on the desk of Acuff-Rose president Wesley Rose.
+Soon after, he became the first artist without a recording contract to join the Grand Ole Opry.
+In addition, he toured with his honky-tonk mentor Ernest Tubb before landing a deal with Columbia Records in 1958.

 Over a Decade of Hits